bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 		    sub-001_space-orig_probseg.json
 ```

-The JSON sidecar must include the label-map key that specifies a tissue label
+The JSON sidecar MUST include the label-map key that specifies a tissue label
 for each volume:

 ```JSON